 Computer Science Degree Coursework

-Curriculum and courses can vary depending on the type of program, degree, and speciality, but certain courses build the framework and foundation for professional success in computer science.
+Curriculum and courses can vary depending on the type of program, degree, and specialty, but certain courses build the framework and foundation for professional success in computer science.
 Here are some course examples:

 - Principles of Computer Networks